ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 ## Step 2 Ordering portable private IP addresses

-In Step 2, a request is made to create portable private subnets for management VMs, VMkernels accessing storage, and VMs in the capacity cluster.
+In Step 2, a request is made to create portable private subnets for management VMs, VM kernels accessing storage, and VMs in the capacity cluster.
 You need to determine how many addresses you need for each VLAN subnet.
 In the representative environment, order the following addresses:

 * Management VLAN - 1x8 addresses /29 – One address for vCenter Appliance; one address for DNS and Active Directory.
-* Storage VLAN - 1x16 addresses /28 – Create two subnets on the same VLAN for storage, allowing the creation of two VMkernel ports on each ESXi hosts by using different subnets to access the shared storage devices.
+* Storage VLAN - 1x16 addresses /28 – Create two subnets on the same VLAN for storage and two VM kernel ports on each ESXi hosts by using different subnets to access the shared storage devices.
 * VM VLAN - 1x32 addresses /27 – These addresses are used to assign IPs to VMs in the capacity cluster.

 When you order an amount, make sure that you consider how many IPs are needed within the next 30 days and 6 months.
 It is also important to note that {{site.data.keyword.cloud_notm}} reserves three to four IP addresses per portable subnet block.
 As a result, ordering four IP address nets one IP address, or zero if the pod supports Hot Standby Router Protocol.